borbelyattila11/ImageSignal/Filtering in Frequency Domain.md

 Shows how different spatial frequencies contribute to an image.
 For a 2D image the frequency spectrum is often visualized as in intensity map where the center represents the low-frequencies and the edges represent the high-frequencies.

 ## Spectrum, Phase (Frequency Components)
-- **Amplitude:** Refers to the magnitudes of the frequency components, it represents how much of a particular frequency is present in the image (Describes how the energy of an image is distributed across different frequencies).
+- **Amplitude:** Describes how the energy of an image is distributed across different frequencies.
-- **Phase:** Contains information about the position of structures (like edges and textures) in the spatial domain.
-The phase tells where that frequency occurs in the image.
+- **Phase:** The phase tells us where a specific frequency occurs in the iage and contributes to the spatial arrangement of structures like edges, textures and details.

 While the magnitude of a frequency component (spectrum) describes how strong a certain frequency is, the phase tells where that frequency occurs in the image.